cynkra/dm/tests/testthat/_snaps/key-helpers.md

     Condition
       Warning:
-      The `.data` argument of `check_key()` is deprecated as of dm 1.0.0.
-      Please use the `x` argument instead.
+      The `.data` argument of `check_key()` is deprecated as of dm 1.0.0. i Please use the `x` argument instead.
     Code
       check_key(a, .data = tibble(a = 1))
     Condition
       Warning:
-      The `.data` argument of `check_key()` is deprecated as of dm 1.0.0.
-      Please use the `x` argument instead.
+      The `.data` argument of `check_key()` is deprecated as of dm 1.0.0. i Please use the `x` argument instead.

 # output for legacy API